 Edneyville is known as the heart of North Carolina’s apple country and was one of the earliest communities settled in today’s Henderson County.
 The first school in Edneyville was established by one of Rev. Samuel Edney’s sons in 1810.
 This makes Edneyville one of the oldest schools in Henderson County.
-The first accredited graduating class, which consisted of four students, completed the required 11 years of school and graduated on April 3, 1927.
-The Henderson County educational system continued to strive for improvements in education and changed the required 11 year graduation to 12 in 1946.
+Through the years, the needs of students at Edneyville were ever changing and this growth necessitated a new school addition of a two-story brick building in 1951, which continued to serve students all the way up until its closing in the spring of 1993.

-At the time of its closing in 1993, many of Edneyville High School’s 38 teachers moved to North Henderson High School and Apple Valley Middle School and continued on with the strong tradition of the small, close knit school that still to this day holds a special place in their hearts.
-Although the site of the former Edneyville High School is now home to the NC Justice Academy’s West Campus, Edneyville Elementary continues to carry on the Yellowjacket legacy!
+A new school building was constructed for Edneyville’s primary students in 1970.
+The location of this site for primary students was chosen to be on Pace Road, two miles west of the high school building.
+At the time of its closing in 1993, many of Edneyville High School’s teachers moved to North Henderson High School and Apple Valley Middle School and continued on with the strong tradition of the small, close knit school that still to this day holds a special place in their hearts.
+Although the site of the former Edneyville High School is now home to the NC Justice Academy’s West Campus, Edneyville Elementary continues to carry on the Yellow Jacket legacy on Pace Road!

 In August of 2018, county and school leaders celebrated the beginning construction on a new school building with a groundbreaking ceremony.
 The new 87,000-square-foot facility was constructed directly behind the 30 year old school building building on Pace Road, which continued to house students during construction.
 Faculty and staff began moving into the new Edneyville Elementary over Christmas break in December 2019, and students began school in the new building in January of 2020.